OrchardCMS/OrchardCore/src/docs/reference/modules/Media.AmazonS3/README.md

 In case you are hosting Orchard Core outside of AWS, you should fill the `Credentials` section or if you have AWS CLI installed and configured on your server you may specify only configured profile name (`default` if a profile name was not chosen during AWS CLI configuration).

+You can find region endpoints in the [Official AWS S3 Documentation](https://docs.aws.amazon.com/general/latest/gr/s3.html), see Region column.
+For example for Frankfurt region you should use `eu-central-1`

 ## AWS S3 Bucket Configuration

 By default, AWS 3S Bucket has limitations for newly uploaded files.
 If you want media files to be available from the outside of AWS, you should set up your bucket permissions.